Bernardo Espinosa

-Bernardo José Espinosa Zúñiga ([beɾˈnaɾðo espiˈnosa]; born 11 July 1989) is a Colombian professional footballer who plays as a central defender for Spanish club Girona.
+Bernardo José Espinosa Zúñiga ([beɾˈnaɾðo espiˈnosa]; born 11 July 1989) is a Colombian former professional footballer who played as a central defender.
+He is the general manager of Primera Federación club Marbella.

 Club career

 Sevilla

-Born in Cali, Espinosa finished his youth career in Spain with Sevilla FC.
+Born in Cali to a Colombian father and a Spanish mother, Espinosa and his family moved to Marbella when he was 10 and he finished his youth career in the country with Sevilla FC.
 After appearing in one match for the reserves in 2007–08 (five minutes) he proceeded to spend a further three full seasons with them, one in the Segunda División and two in the Segunda División B, only starting regularly in his last.

 Espinosa made his first-team – and La Liga – debut on 11 May 2011, playing 90 minutes in a 3–2 away loss against CA Osasuna.
 In the ensuing summer, he was loaned to Racing de Santander in a season-long move.

 Espinosa scored his first top-flight goal for the Cantabrians on 7 January 2012, heading home the game's only in a home win against Real Zaragoza.